KRTechnology/mykloka/README.md

 # Todos

-- [ x ] Add Favicon
 - [  ] Forgot password and reset password.
-- [ x ] Show list of users in user page.
 - [  ] Create single user page.
-- [ x ] Setup department management.
-Full CRUD.
+- [  ] Add an isLate flag to the attendance table.
-- [ x ] Show list of departments in department page
+- [  ] Get all late attendance for a duration of time.
 - [  ] Edit/Update User Roles and Permissions
 - [  ] Edit/Update User Profile, Departments
 - [  ] Setup clock in/out